Vanderhell/Vanderhell/README.md

 [`loxc`](https://github.com/Vanderhell/loxc) is an experimental trainable text codec written in **C99**.

-It is designed for cases where the developer already knows the type of text data being transmitted or stored — for example MQTT payloads, telemetry messages, logs, JSON-like records, protocol text, or other repetitive domain-specific data.
+It is designed for cases where the developer already knows the shape of the transmitted or stored text: MQTT payloads, telemetry messages, logs, JSON-like records, protocol text, or repetitive domain-specific data.

 Instead of trying to be a universal compressor, `loxc` lets you train a codec table from representative sample data, export that table, transfer it, and load it later in an application, tool, or embedded runtime.